Kate MccGwire

 MccGwire's exhibition history includes solo shows at All Visual Arts (2012) and Pertwee, Anderson and Gold (2011), as well as numerous groups shows such as at Glass tress (2015) at the Venice Biennale alongside artists such as Polly Morgan and Jake and Dinos Chapman.
-MccGwire's work is also collected by several notable figures in the art world including Charles Saatchi.
+MccGwire's work is also collected by several notable figures in the art world including Charles Saatchi, who purchased her 2004 graduation show work constructed using 23,000 boiled chicken wishbones.